luizrosalba/dev-links/docs/ReactJS/Rerender.md

 };
 ```

-## React.memo - component with props
+## Component Optimization - Component with props

 All props that are not primitive values have to be memoized for React.memo to work